Hemerocallis – DayLily, Perennials Guide to Planting Flowers

 Hemerocallis - DayLily, Perennials Guide to Planting Flowers

-UTILIZE.
-Since they grow- and bloom so freely, their uses are many.
-About the most attractive way of growing them is to let them naturalize themselves along woodland paths, along streams or moist banks. ‘they are excellent for the border or to plant among shrubbery.
+Since they grow and bloom so freely, their uses are many.
+The most attractive way of growing them is to let them naturalize themselves along woodland paths, streams, or moist banks.
+They are excellent for the border or to plant among shrubbery.
 The flowers are used for cutting purposes.

 Free Garden Catalog